-Here at ZeroFOX, we get asked all the time, “what are your social media security best practices?”
+Here at ZeroFox, we get asked all the time, “what are your social media security best practices?”
 We’ve been experts in the space for some time and we’re always happy to spread the good word.
-Here are our top observations and 7 social media security best practices:
+As social media continues to be a critical tool for brand awareness and a top target of hackers, here are our top observations and 7 social media security best practices:

 Why Social Media Security Matters:

 - Social media is an often overlooked area when it comes to information security.
 Because social is sometimes treated like a personal communication tool rather than a business platform, risk monitoring & governance, employee security awareness and corporate security policies are rarely in place.
 But social is undeniably a business system, one that we use daily to communicate with our customers, grow our revenues and engage our employees.
-In fact, organizations spend on average almost 25% of their entire marketing budget on social.
+According to Hootsuite, 52% of all online brand discovery happens in public social feeds.

 - Fixing the neglect for social media security is a bit more tricky than simply realizing it exists, because unlike traditional business platforms (think email), the enterprise doesn’t control the data or the access.
 Organizations need to take a different approach.
 They need to build employee awareness and social media security best practices around the dangers of targeted attacks and cybercrime on social media.
 They need to expand their phish testing to social media.
 They need to implement real-time external risk monitoring capabilities to identify when a targeted attack is happening.
 Most of all, they need to be able to remediate risk.